-In our analysis of focus group discussions, three issues have emerged that the Department of Health may wish to take into account when developing the new Long Term Care Charter.
-First, we look at the political and social climate within which a new charter will be launched, received and implemented.
-Second, we consider the aspirations of people with long term illness or disability to lead an 'ordinary life' and the extent to which that contrasts with their common experience of disadvantage, discrimination and exclusion.
-And thirdly, we examine the need for a distinctive cultural shift in community care so that services can develop to meet modern day expectations of users and carers.
+Our analysis of the material collected during the research showed three main areas of concern to people using health, housing and social care services.
+First, the political and social climate within which users, carers and staff experience services.
+Second, the aspirations of people with long term illness or disability to lead an 'ordinary life' and the extent to which that contrasts with their common experience of disadvantage, discrimination and exclusion.
+And thirdly, the need for a distinctive cultural shift in community care so that services can develop to meet modern day expectations of users and carers.

-• The political and social climate
+The political and social climate